IndigoUnited/js-proper-on-transition-end/README.md

 Cross-browser `transitionend` event listener.

 This module is based on [on-transition-end](https://github.com/jshanson7/on-transition-end), which no longer seems to be maintained and is not working properly.
+Also, it automatically infers the timeout based on the transition duration.

 ```js
 import onTransitionEnd from 'proper-on-transition-end';